 DF: Albert Schesternev (Soviet Union)

-Shesternev was probably the unluckiest man in UEFA European Championship history.
+Schesternev was probably the unluckiest man in UEFA European Championship history.
 It was his misfortune, as the captain of the Soviet Union team in 1968, to lose the toss of the coin after his team's 0-0 draw with Italy – a match in which he had commanded the Soviet defence with customary fortitude and authority.
-A beaten finalist in Spain four years earlier, Shesternev was a PFC CSKA Moskva libero who played 89 times for the USSR.
+A beaten finalist in Spain four years earlier, Schesternev was a CSKA Moskva libero who played 89 times for the USSR.
 He was voted the USSR's Player of the Year in 1970 after leading CSKA to their first national title in 19 years.
 He died in 1994.

 DF: Bobby Moore (England)

 Captain when England won the 1966 FIFA World Cup, Moore is revered as an icon in his homeland.
 Outstanding in 1966, the consummate central defender was even better four years later in Mexico – in between he helped England to third at the 1968 UEFA European Championship; the country's best placing in the competition.
-Moore spent the bulk of his career with West Ham United FC, winning the 1965 UEFA Cup Winners' Cup at Wembley.
+Moore spent the bulk of his career with West Ham United, winning the 1965 UEFA Cup Winners' Cup at Wembley.
 A statue of him dominates the main entrance to the new Wembley – a fitting tribute to a man who died of cancer in February 1993.

 MF: Ivica Osim (Yugoslavia)